 We provide innovative solutions

-for Cultural Resource Management worldwide.
+to Cultural Resource Management worldwide.

 Ohio Valley Archaeology, Inc. (OVAI) is a self-performing cultural resource management firm located in Columbus, Ohio.
 Established in 1997, we provide consulting services for the study and evaluation of cultural resources.
 Our mission is to deliver the best quality services in an effective and cost-efficient manner for our clients.